cmoore42/PracticalDMX/README.md

 # Project Status
 - PC Board designed and ordered, not yet built
 - Software done and tested, as much as possible without hardware

+# To Do List
+- Add code to allow for setting of universe and address offset
+- Create 3D printable case